 The project will improve the quality of virtual consultations when combined with objective data.
 This supports our approach of patients not only being treated at OUH.

-The project is financed by the Ministry of Health and terminated in March 2021.
-It is a collaboration between the HPN clinic and the medical department M/FAM of Svendborg Hospital.
+The project is financed by the Ministry of Health and ends in 2021.
+It is a collaboration between the HPN clinic and the Department of Internal Medicine and Acute Medicine at Svendborg Hospital.

 The Calprosmart home test kit makes the patient able to perform the test at home and read the results on their phone.
 The project will develop a secure data integration for the measurements to be transferred from the My Hospital app to the electronic patient journal, thereby sparing the patients the discomfort and time spent by delivering the samples.

-This project has received 75,000 kr. from the innovation fund of OUH and 100,000 kr. from the Beckett Foundation.
+This project has received DKK 75,000 from the Innovation Fund of OUH and DKK 100,000 from the Beckett Foundation.

 This project at the bed unit of Department S will develop a digital tool that differentiates between clinical and technical sounds, making the medical staff able to hear whether they should react immediately or complete their current task first.
 They will even be able to see the cause of the alarm on their smartphones.
 The alarm system will make it possible to turn down the sound and light of the equipment at the wards, thereby giving the patients and their relatives more peace.

-Grab the Alarm has received 350,000 kr. from the Innovation Fund at OUH.
+Grab the Alarm has received DKK 350,000 from the Innovation Fund at OUH.
 The development began in autumn 2020.

 They must then take off all the PPE, get the juice, put on the PPE again and deliver the juice.